rezarahem/jupiter-core/README.md

                  ssh username@you_vps_ip "~/deploy.sh"
      ```

-     With these steps whenever pushed to your repos main brach.
-Your VPS automaticlly gets updated.
+     With these steps whenever pushed to your repos main branch.
+Your VPS automatically gets updated.
      This action need a bash file to be present on the VPS to work.
 We add in the next step.

 6. **Download the scripts**